horbin/FuMS-HC-Server/README.md

   // false = no special anti-vehicle weapons.

-  // NOTE: controlling the deletion of this equipment upon AI death is controlled via settings in BaseServer.sqf
+  // NOTE: controlling the deletion of this equipment upon AI death is set in BaseServer.sqf

 See GlobalSoldierData.sqf for examples